 We use Google Analytics to collect information on overall traffic to our websites.

-We collect information that is necessary to perform the services you have requested or that was otherwise necessary for us to operate and develop our organisation.
+We collect information that is necessary to perform the services you have requested or that was otherwise necessary for us to operate and develop our organization.

 We collect the following information (depending on the situation and what individuals decide to submit):